 Updating a matched expense will not cause a duplicate in QBO, rather it will update the transaction with additional details and attach the original receipt if available.

 Review matches carefully.
-Even though Greenback finds similar transactions, you may still intend on creating a new transaction
+Even though Commerce finds similar transactions, you may still intend on creating a new transaction

 Depending on your plan and what you have enabled/set up in QBO, some fields may not show for you.

-You can customize your advanced data export options with Greenback’s Accounting Data Export Preferences feature.
+You can customize your advanced data export options with Commerce’s Accounting Data Export Preferences feature.
 Set your Time Zone, Summary or Itemized Mode, Shipping Total, Discounts, Contact Levels, and Item SKU Matching.